docs-dibris/docs-dibris.github.io/docs/Computer Science Workshop/csw26.md

 - **Duration:** 15 minutes
 - **Location:** Room 323 (conference room), 3rd floor

 Welcome and introduction to the CSW.
-The DoCS team will also present itself and their activities.
+The DoCS team will also present themselves and their activities.

 ### DIBRIS PhD programs presentation
 - **Start time:** 10:00 AM